 Science Communication and Media Skills

 The workshop format in this course entails that all input and tools are connected to the individual researcher’s own research project – and joint discussions give the opportunity for mutual inspiration.
-During the course, we will focus on both strategic elements as why research communication is important and what types of researcher that might be relevant for the individual and tactical/operational themes like messaging, social media and traditional media, interviews and how to prepare and participate in interviews, and how to formulate a communication plan.
+During the course, we will focus on strategic elements such as why research communication is important, what types of researcher that might be relevant for the individual, tactical/operational themes like messaging, social media and traditional media, interviews and how to prepare and participate in interviews, and how to formulate a communication plan.
 The course also contains an element on deciding what kind of exposure level within media/social media that the individual participant is comfortable with and which level they strive to achieve.

 BRIDGE - Translational Excellence Programme